Background pattern

 • Muscle relaxants such as curare.

-• Salicylates (may increase toxicity).
+• Salicylates (may increase their toxicity)

-• Blood pressure-lowering medications, such as diuretics, ACE inhibitors, or angiotensin II receptor antagonists.
+• Blood pressure-lowering medications (such as diuretics, ACE inhibitors, or angiotensin II receptor antagonists).

-• Toxic medications for the kidneys.
+• Medications toxic to the kidneys.

 • Carbenoxolone (medication for the treatment of oral mucosa lesions).

-• Significant amounts of licorice root.
+• Large amounts of licorice.

 • Prolonged use of laxatives for constipation.

-Pregnancy, lactation, and fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machinery
+Driving and using machines

-Furosemida Combix contains lactose
+Furosemide Combix contains lactose

-If your doctor has indicated that you have an intolerance to certain sugars, consult with him before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

 Use in athletes